alza-bitz/snowpark-clj/.github/instructions/solution_design.instructions.md

 - The first way is without a schema arg, for development convenience.
 In this case the schema should be inferred from the first row.
 - The second way is with a schema arg, as expected by `Session.createDataFrame(..)`
 - The create-dataframe function must return a map wrapping the dataframe and the options from the session.
-- Any functions that need to convert from Snowpark to Clojure or back again must use the read-key-fn or write-key-fn options from the wrapped dataset as appropriate.
+- Any functions that need to convert from Snowpark to Clojure or back again must use the col->key-fn or key->col-fn options from the wrapped dataset as appropriate.
-- Any functions wrapping Snowpark methods that only take one or more string column name args, e.g. col(..), toDF(..), must be consistent in what will be accepted: values that will be given to write-key-fn before calling the wrapped method.
+- Any functions wrapping Snowpark methods that only take one or more string column name args, e.g. col(..), toDF(..), must be consistent in what will be accepted: values that will be given to key->col-fn before calling the wrapped method.
-- Any functions wrapping Snowpark methods that only take one or more column object args, e.g. filter(..), sort(..), must be consistent in what will be accepted: either column objects that will be passed to the wrapped method, or values that will be given to write-key-fn and column objects created, before calling the wrapped method.
+- Any functions wrapping Snowpark methods that only take one or more column object args, e.g. filter(..), sort(..), must be consistent in what will be accepted: either column objects that will be passed to the wrapped method, or values that will be given to key->col-fn and column objects created, before calling the wrapped method.
-- Any functions wrapping Snowpark methods that take either string column name or column object args, e.g. select(..), groupBy(..), must be consistent in what will be accepted: either column objects that will be passed to the wrapped method, or values that will be given to write-key-fn before calling the wrapped method.
+- Any functions wrapping Snowpark methods that take either string column name or column object args, e.g. select(..), groupBy(..), must be consistent in what will be accepted: either column objects that will be passed to the wrapped method, or values that will be given to key->col-fn before calling the wrapped method.
 - All functions must be implemented without using string SQL expressions where possible.
 - Any functions wrapping Snowpark dataframe creation methods must return a map wrapping the dataframe and the options from the session wrapper.
 - Any functions wrapping Snowpark eager transformation methods must return a map wrapping the dataframe and the options from the dataframe wrapper.